 When a complaint has been received by the IBC, the committee will acknowledge its receipt to the reporting individual(s).
 They will also notify the targeted student(s), if the complaint was submitted by a third party, and the student(s) whose conduct is in question that the IBC will be gathering information about the matter.
 The IBC will generally meet individually with all involved parties as appropriate.
 This may include the individual(s) who submitted the complaint; the alleged target(s); and witnesses and other individuals who may have relevant information, including teachers and parents.
 In more complex cases, the Head of School may appoint an appropriate internal or external professional to gather information in place of the IBC.
 In undertaking the process of looking into the complaint, Putney will handle private information with sensitivity, and will not disclose information about the matter or identify the involved students to anyone unnecessarily.

 As noted above, in certain circumstances, the school may be obligated to report misconduct to external authorities, such as to law enforcement or the local child welfare agency.
 Putney cooperates with external agencies and may postpone its own investigation into misconduct as appropriate.
-See Privacy and Mandatory Reporting, above, for more information.
+Please see the Privacy and Mandatory Reporting policy, above, for more information.

 Cooperation and Honesty